 Storage encryption must be fast and efficient.
 At the same time, it can’t expose the data (or keying material) it uses to establish cryptographic keying relationships.
 The AES hardware engine solves this problem by performing fast in-line encryption and decryption as files are written or read.
 A special channel from the Secure Enclave provides necessary keying material to the AES engine without exposing this information to the Application Processor (or CPU) or overall operating system.
 This helps ensure that the Apple Data Protection and FileVault technologies protect users’ files without exposing long-lived encryption keys.

-The Secure Enclave also processes fingerprint and face data from Touch ID and Face ID sensors in Apple devices.
+The Secure Enclave also processes face and fingerprint data from Face ID and Touch ID sensors in Apple devices.
 This provides secure authentication while keeping user biometric data private and secure.
-It also enables users to benefit from the security of longer and more complex passcodes and passwords with, in many situations, the convenience of swift authentication for access or purchases.
+It also allows users to benefit from the security of longer and more complex passcodes and passwords with, in many situations, the convenience of swift authentication for access or purchases.